the-turing-way/the-turing-way/book/website/communication/blogs/blogs-personal-stories.md

 ## 4. What tools/software do you use most to produce your blog?

-Primarily WordPress, I use Mailchimp to send out a newsletter (only if there are any new posts) and Canva if I make graphics (but usually I'm too lazy).
+Primarily WordPress.
+I use Mailchimp to send out a newsletter (only if there are any new posts) and Canva if I make graphics (but usually I'm too lazy).
 WordPress shares my new posts to Twitter and LinkedIn.

 ## 5. Do you have any top tips for other people that might be interested in starting a blog?